Aliases for ARRB2 Gene

 GeneCards Summary for ARRB2 Gene

-ARRB2 (Arrestin, Beta 2) is a Protein Coding gene.
-Diseases associated with ARRB2 include whim syndrome and basilar artery occlusion.
-Among its related pathways are MAPK signaling pathway and Immune System.
+ARRB2 (Arrestin Beta 2) is a Protein Coding gene.
+Diseases associated with ARRB2 include whim syndrome and epidemic typhus.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and ubiquitin protein ligase binding.
 An important paralog of this gene is ARR3.

 UniProtKB/Swiss-Prot for ARRB2 Gene